 The study of a timely topic that represents a dimension of business administration not covered in a regular course.
 Such a topic may be offered by any department of business administration.
 The nature of the course will be described in the appendix of the registration materials for the semester when the course will be offered.
-Prerequisites: to be announced.
+Prerequisites: to be announced and completion of MBA core courses.